Sp4tz7/sp4tz7/README.md

 ## Hello, mates!

-My name is David Siker and I'm a Full-Stack Devloper.
+My name is David Siker and I'm a Full-Stack Developer.
 Im from Switzerland, married, 2 boys and currently working at Magneticlab.
 You can find me on [![Twitter][1.2]][1],  or on [![LinkedIn][3.2]][3]

 ## 🔧 Technologies & Tools